telerik/justmock-docs/getting-started/installation/instructions-nuget-package.md

 ## Installing JustMock

+> `JustMock.Commercial` is available to users with an active paid Telerik subscription.
+If you do not have a subscription yet, you can [start a free 30-day trial](https://www.telerik.com/try/justmock) to evaluate the full feature set before committing to a purchase.

 #### Visual Studio

 To install the JustMock NuGet package, first add the Telerik NuGet feed to the package sources using NuGet Package Manager: